We use cookies on our site to analyze traffic, enhance your experience, and provide you with tailored content.

 Review of Design Documents.
 Owner shall provide timely review of the Design Documents during Design Development, as provided in Section 2.5.2.

 Review of Design Documents.
-The Construction Manager shall review Project design documents during their development and provide recommendations on site use and improvements, selection of materials, building systems and equipment and methods of Project delivery.
-The Construction Manager shall also provide recommendations on relative feasibility of construction methods, availability of materials and labor, time requirements for procurement, installation and construction of the Project and subparts thereof if requested, and factors relating to cost including, but not limited to, costs of alternate designs of materials, preliminary budgets and possible economics that could be achieved through alternate methods or substitutions.
+1 Review Project design and budget with the District and the Architect during the Schematic Design Phase, a.
+Provide recommendations on site use and improvements, selection of materials, building systems and equipment and methods of Project delivery; b.
+Provide recommendations on relative feasibility of construction methods, availability of materials and labor, time requirements for procurement, installation and construction of the Project and subparts thereof if requested, and factors relating to cost including, but not limited to, construction costs of alternate designs of materials, preliminary budgets and possible economics that could be achieved through alternate methods or substitutions; c.
+Provide interim design phase estimates to establish and maintain the Project budget and scheduled costs; and d.
+Provide plan review.